What do you do at On Hand?

 – By #MillerSD

 So first, what is Economic Development?
 Economic development isn’t an easy field to justify.
+Economic development is defined by Wikipedia as the process by which the economic well-being and quality of life of a nation, region or local community are improved.
+This definition doesn’t explain the nuts and bolts of economic development and how it can effect change in a positive way on a big scale.
 Because the scope is so broad, it can be extremely difficult to separate what the tangible goals of economic development are.
 And unfortunately, our office can’t produce doodads that can be measured, and some wonder if money spent on economic development is really worth it.
 We believe it IS really worth it.
 We have projects, businesses, employees, and increased sales tax to prove it.

-On Hand Development receives sales tax revenue from the City of Miller and money from Hand County.
+On Hand Development receives sales tax revenue from the City of Miller and we also receive funds from Hand County.
 Since On Hand was formed in 1990, sales tax grew every year except one!
-Monies received from sales tax are used for payroll (Full time executive director and part time office assistant), projects, owning and managing the community center, memberships and affiliations, trainings, conferences, and webinars.
-Current properties that On Hand owns and manages includes the Miller Community Center, Sommers Bar, (FOR SALE) Data Trak, one lot left in the Industrial Park (FOR SALE), and the Friendship Center.
+Monies received from sales tax are used for awnings and signs, payroll, taxes, insurance, website fees, owning and managing the community center, memberships and affiliations, trainings, conferences, and webinars.
+Current properties that On Hand owns and manages includes the Miller Community Center, Sommers Bar, Data Trak, and the Friendship Center.
 We have a lending license and currently have 8 loans out totaling over $600,000.
 Our loans provide gap financing to help businesses get started or help expand existing businesses.

 What do we do every day here at On Hand?
 Our job here varies from day to day.
 The projects we work on take a lot of time.
-Currently, we are working on a number of projects including; business visits, selling Sommer’s Bar, housing development, promotion of Miller, a grant for another industrial park, a hotel project, revolving loan fund, sidewalk project, managing the Miller Community Center, events at the Miller Community Center, working with the youth, shop local campaign, Career Here Event with students from around the region, signs and awnings programs, and lots of communication that includes; articles, phone calls and emails about the Miller area, reports, radio interviews, and social media.
-We are also writing grants to improve Miller.
-Since starting here in May, I have written and received just over $225,000 in grants.
-I am sure I forgot something on that list but it should help clear up a little of the confusion.
+Currently, we are working on a number of projects including; business visits, housing, supporting businesses for sale, selling Sommers Bar, promotion of Miller, recruitment fund program, hotel project, revolving loan fund, managing the Miller Community Center, events at the Miller Community Center, working with the youth, shop local campaign, Career Here Event with students from around the region, signs and awnings programs, and lots of communication that includes; articles, phone calls and emails about the Miller area, reports, radio interviews, and social media.
+We are also working on a new Welcome to Miller guide.
+We post every job listing in Hand County that we know about on our website for free to any business.

 And it isn’t just Megan and myself working… On Hand is governed by a board of eleven volunteers.
 These board members are here on their own time and believe in the future of Miller.
 We also work with a lot of community members who don’t sit on the board but volunteer for different projects and events and support our mission.